 Our M.S. program in human genetics prepares students for careers in research and teaching by developing their knowledge of human genetics and skills in oral and written communication, study design, critical thinking, data analysis and interpretation, working with large data sets, research reproducibility and open science.
 Many graduates from our M.S. program work in academic, governmental or industrial research laboratories or teach at the high school or college level.
 Additionally, many of our graduates further their training by completing doctoral or other advanced degrees at VCU or other leading research-based institutions.
 A concentration in Genomic Data Science is also available.
 For more information, please see the websites for the program and the Department of Human & Molecular Genetics or Contact Us.
 Please also Contact Us for application instructions.

 The CAMPEP-accredited Master of Science in Medical Physics at VCU provides students with the foundational knowledge and exposure to clinical research and hands-on clinical training necessary to practice as future clinical medical physicists.
 For more information, please see the website for the program or Contact Us.
-Please also Contact Us for application instructions.
+Please also see How to Apply for application instructions.

 Microbiology and Immunology